jfadev/bottok/README.md

 >**Attention:** Bot Tok automates the use of the zefoy.com and is subject to availability.
 Not all modes are available at all times.
 It depends on whether they are available on Zefoy at the moment.

->**Attention:** *Disclaimer*: Using a TikTok viewbot is against the platform's Terms of Service.
+>**Disclaimer:** Using a TikTok viewbot is against the platform's Terms of Service.
 We do not encourage the act or idea of artificially increasing the number of views, likes, shares or favorites of your videos.
 The use of BotTok is at the user's own risk.

 📦 [Downloads](https://github.com/jfadev/bottok/releases)
 ## Features

 * Up Followers
 * Up Views
-* Up Likes
+* Up Hearts
 * Up Shares
 * Up Favorites
-* Up Comment Likes
+* Up Comment Hearts
 * Video URLs History
 * Captcha in Terminal (free mode)
 * Auto Captcha Solver (premium mode)
 * Save Cookies (Zefoy Session)
 * Random User-Agent
 * Proxy
+* Activity Log
 * Run in Windows, Linux and Android (Termux)

 ## Install

+>**Attention:** To use Git and clone the repository you will need to have SSH public keys.
+Take a look at this: [https://docs.github.com/es/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account]()
+Without this you may have problems installing.
+This will make it much easier to upgrade your BotTok to the latest version available with a single command.

 #### Windows